 “Identifying and utilizing the genetic basis of crop resistance to Striga is arguably one of the most durable methods of dealing with Striga and its challenge on food security.

-“The eyes of the world will be on the climate change decisions made by the global powers, including its host nation, the UK.
+“The eyes of the world will once again be on the climate change decisions made by the global powers.
 I am especially keen to hear their pledges and to see how far the international community has come in addressing these challenges.”

-The eyes of the world will be on Glasgow for COP26, but finding practical solutions to global food, energy and climate challenges creating a sustainable future for everyone is the future, and it will be Sheffield Made.
+The eyes of the world will be on Sharm el-Sheikh for COP27, but finding practical solutions to global food, energy and climate challenges creating a sustainable future for everyone is the future, and it will be Sheffield Made.

 For further information please contact: